parfittchris/newsCenterBackend/README.md

 # News Center Backend - Webscraper and API for news articles on popular news sites

+### NOTE: This API no longer serves the News Center Frontend.
+I built a new API using Scrapy instead of Selenium and the app is getting its info from that.
+The link for the scrapy backend is here: https://github.com/parfittchris/newsCenterAPI.

 ## Background and Overview
-This app serves as the backend api for my News Center app (https://github.com/parfittchris/newscenter_app).
+This app(used to) serves as the backend api for my News Center app (https://github.com/parfittchris/newscenter_app).
 It was built in Flask and features a scheduling feature that automatically re-scrapes the news sites every 3hours to keep content up-to-date.
 The webscraping itself is done using Selenium.

 ## Features